 5% Other Organ= 1.6oz/45g

-Week one: We're going to use boneless chicken breast as her starter protein.
-Feeding her the entire daily amount (100%) of 2lbs/900g of just the meat for the first 3-5 days.
-Around day 4 or 5 as long as she isn't having issues we'll start to introduce soft bone.
-Let's use wings.
+Week/Step 1: We're going to use boneless, skinless chicken breast as her starter protein.
+Feeding her the entire daily amount (100%) of 2lbs/900g of just the meat for the first 5 days.
+Around day 5 as long as she isn't having issues we'll start to introduce soft bone.
+Let's use wings, don't forget to remove most of the skin to start off with.
 On average 1 chicken wing weighs 3oz/89g and is 46% bone.
-3oz*46%=1.38oz/ 89g*46%=41g of bone the rest will be meat.
+3oz (46%=1.38oz) or 89g (46%=41g) of RMB the rest will be meat.
 Since she needs about 3.2oz/90g of bone per day we'll start her with 2 wings and adjust to add another if her poops aren't well formed.
 She's now at 90% meat & 10% bone.
 We'll finish week one with the wings and the breast meat only.

-Week 2: Now Jasmine has had no issues and is ready for a more dense bone.
+Week/Step 2: Now Jasmine has had no issues and is ready for a more dense bone.
 We're going to go with chicken drumsticks that weigh 5oz/142g and are 33% bone.
-5oz * 33%=1.65oz/142g * 33%=47g bone the remainder is meat.
+5oz (33%=1.65oz) 142g (33%=47g) bone the remainder is meat.
 So she'll need about 2 drumsticks a day.
 We'll continue to feed her still at 90% meat and 10% bone for the rest of this week.

-Week 3: She's ready for a new protein.
+Week/Step 3: She's ready for a another red protein.
 We'll go with beef.
-We're not changing her bone at this time as it's not a must and beef bones are pretty dense and not recommended anyway.
+We're not changing her RMB at this time as we've only introduced chicken so far, and beef bones are very dense and not recommended anyway.
 We'll begin by introducing beef at 25% of her meat portion.
 The next day will be 50/50 (half chicken half beef).
 We'll continue to increase until beef has completely taken over her meat portion.

-Week 6: Jasmine is ready for liver!
-We'll start off with just the size of a pinky nail and work our way up to her total 5%.
-As long as she's not having any issues we'll move on to introducing her other organ requirement.
+Week/Step 6: Jasmine is ready for liver!
+We'll start off with just the size of a pinky nail and work our way up to her total 5% (1.6oz/45g of liver).
+As long as she's not having any issues we'll move on to introducing her other secreting organ.

 Success!
-Jasmine has now reached her full 80/10/10 requirement and is ready for week 8....fish and eggs!
-For fish we'll weigh out 2lbs/900g and split it 4 times and add those amounts to a meal 4 days a week.
+Jasmine has now reached her full 80/10/10 requirement and is ready for week 8....fish followed by eggs!

 Screenshot and save these infographics for easy reference